 Deciding whether an air to air heat pump is suitable for your property is the most important step.
 The heat pump mechanism uses electricity to heat the air but, as the pump works best on lower temperatures, the units are best suited to underfloor heating systems, or large radiators with a greater surface area.

 Likewise, as the unit heats air at a lower temperature than conventional systems, it works best in well-insulated homes with effective insulation and draught-proofing.
 It also sits outside the property, so you need some free space for it to be attached to the wall or ground.

 Air source heat pumps are a particularly good investment if you are building a property because this reduces the installation costs.

 It depends on what fuel you're replacing, but generally air heat pumps are environmentally friendly and produce less CO2 than traditional systems.

 Because the main component being used for heating is air it is based on a renewable resource.
-This is why they may qualify you for the Renewable Heat Incentive Scheme (see below).
 However, the unit will still need some electricity to run so, while it's environmentally friendly in comparison to other forms of heating, it isn't free of carbon emissions.

 How much does an air heat pump cost?

-The price of installing an air source heat pump is typically between £6,000 and £10,000, according to the Energy Saving Trust.
-How much it costs to run will depend on your individual property, particularly whether you use underfloor heating or not, how big your home is, and how well insulated.
+The price of installing an air source heat pump is typically between £6,000 and £8,000, according to the Energy Saving Trust.
+The amount it costs to run will depend on your individual property, particularly whether you use underfloor heating or not, how big your home is, and how well it is insulated.